pourmohammadiarefeh2002-cmd/E2/E2-C5/README.md

 - If you jam too much, the receiver detects you.

 ## SOLUTION
-in this qiestion first i wait for the each following lines to recieve after that i sent jamming message:
+in this qiestion first i wait for the each following lines to recieve after that i sent 3 "jamming" messages:

 "--- RF LINK ESTABLISHED ---\n"
 "EVENT: DATA_FRAME_START\n"